tboudreaux/GridFire/docs/static/mainpage.md

 implements the `Engine` or `DynamicEngine` contract.

 ### NetworkSolverStrategy&lt;EngineT&gt;:
-All GridFire solvers impliment the abstract strategy templated by `NetworkSolverStrategy` which enforces only that there is some `evaluate` method with the following signature
+All GridFire solvers implement the abstract strategy templated by `NetworkSolverStrategy` which enforces only that there is some `evaluate` method with the following signature